RedSparr0w/IndieGala-Helper/README.md

   - above your level
   - above a certain GalaSilver cost
   - above a certain amount of participants
-- Enter giveaways directly from main giveaway page
-- Replaced ‘Read More’ with link to games steam page
+- Added link to games steam page
 - Quick entry
 - Infinite Scroll